dvob/k8s-wasm/docs/user-doc/README.md

 If you don't want to build the API-Server by your own you can use the following image:
 * `dvob/kube-apiserver:wasm` (`dvob/kube-apiserver@sha256:69f9bc68e50bffb0db5ed105ee10b8098adc5a029449ad91543eb97e37440f15`)

-To configure the WASM extension you have to prepare configuration files and the actual WASM modules.
+To configure the WASM extension you have to prepare the configuration files and the actual WASM modules.
 Copy the files to the server which runs your API-Server.
 In a typical kubeadm setup you also have to update the kube-apiserver mainfest to mount the files from your server into the API-Server Pod.